wdjoyner/rithmomachia/README.md

 record is printed in the log.
 If there is a choice to be made, a window pops up with and you make the capture more specific.

+Another option is to use
+play_and_animate_game
+with all the arguments and optional arguments that uses.

 This module is an object-oriented version of python fcns in my python/sagemath module rithmomachia.sage, which completely implements a command line version of rithmomachia to be run in sage.